California Psalms

 27 While I live —

-my dominions admit nothing less than life.
+my dominions have nothing less than life.

 8